 Article Updated 1:- Simple 5 steps to run your first Azure program 2:- Simple 7 steps to run your first Azure Blob Program 3:- 7 simple steps to run your first Azure Queue program 4:- 9 simple steps to run your first Azure Table Program 5:- Simple 6 Steps to Run your First Azure Worker Role Program.

-In case you do not want to read the complete article , here are two videos which we have recorded for the same.
-Video1 and Video2.
+In case you want to refer step by step Azure learning material along with this complete article , here is the video which we have recorded for the same, - Video1.

 Windows Azure FAQ Part 1